openforis/sepal-doc/docs/source/modules/dwn/alos_mosaics.rst

 -    a year
 -    select filters

-The user will be able to display the mosaic in an interactive map and export it as a Google Earth Engine (GEE) asset and/or SEPAL .tif file.

-The three-step process is described in the sections below, as well as presented in the following video tutorial.
+The three-step process is described in the subsections below, as well as presented in the following video tutorial.

 .. youtube:: Asc8Nz0B1DI